Protocol documentation¶

 , Generic[T_DATAGRAM_CLIENT]

-Asynchronous UDP connection using :class:~asyncio_dgram.DatagramClient
+Asynchronous UDP connection using asyncio_dgram.DatagramClient

 .